Distance: 14 miles

-Our hosts, Doreen and Frank served their five guests a delicious breakfast.
-The other four were hiking the opposite direction (west to east) and were eager to give me advice of things not to miss in the next several days.
+Our hosts, Doreen and Frank, served their five guests a delicious breakfast.
+The other four were hiking the opposite direction (west to east) and were eager to give me advice about things not to miss in the next several days.

 After breakfast I bid good-bye to the fine hosts at The Old School House and was on my way.
 It was another day of farmland, cow pastures, sheep and walking down quiet, paved country lanes.
 For several days I had encountered sporadic rain showers throughout the day and today was not different.
 I did get a little lost in one pasture as I got in it and could not find a way out, but with a little patience and GPS help, I finally escaped.
 I passed a magnificent tree house that the host tree seemed to have consumed.

 Nearing Bolton-on-Swale, the path followed a wandering beck (stream) crossed by a small, arched, stone bridge.

 Among the places that I was told not to miss by the other hikers at this morning’s breakfast was St. Mary’s Church at Bolton-on-Swale.
 The church was interesting and its graveyard had a particularly unique resident, one Henry Jenkins (1501-1670) who apparently lived to be 169 years old.
 While the date of his death is documented, his birth was determined by Henry’s recollection of “the earliest battle that he could remember”.
 He stated that he, as a boy, had carried arrows for the English archers in the Battle of Flodden Field in 1513.
 In 1743, a master of Magdalene College (University of Cambridge) honored this aged man by placing a memorial obelisk in this churchyard.